react-syntax-highlighter/react-syntax-highlighter/README.md

 #### props

 - `language` - the language to highlight code in.
 Available options [here for hljs](./AVAILABLE_LANGUAGES_HLJS.MD) and [here for prism](./AVAILABLE_LANGUAGES_PRISM.MD). (pass text to just render plain monospaced text)
 - `style` - style object required from styles/hljs or styles/prism directory depending on whether or not you are importing from `react-syntax-highlighter` or `react-syntax-highlighter/prism` directory [here for hljs](./AVAILABLE_STYLES_HLJS.MD). and [here for prism](./AVAILABLE_STYLES_PRISM.MD). `import { style } from 'react-syntax-highlighter/dist/esm/styles/{hljs|prism}'` .
-Will use default if style is not included.
+Will use the default if the style is not included.
 - `children` - the code to highlight.
 - `customStyle` - prop that will be combined with the top level style on the pre tag, styles here will overwrite earlier styles.
 - `codeTagProps` - props that will be spread into the `<code>` tag that is the direct parent of the highlighted code elements.
 Useful for styling/assigning classNames.